 }

-// If the object is tagged "Bad", decrease score
+// If we caught an object tagged "Bad", decrease the score by 10

 if (other.gameObject.tag == "Bad")